Tommy-CS/Lumina-Switch/README.md

 4. Click "Load unpacked" and select the project folder.

 ## Usage
-Click the Lumina Switch icon, a "✨."
+Click the Lumina Switch icon, which is a "✨."
 Then, you're all set!
 Click the button to toggle between dark and light mode.